Why shifting my energy has been a life-changing element of my Life Design project

 Gill and I have now combined our energies to share her Life Design ideas in a way that’s created especially for other Second 50 women.

-We’d love to show you how you can map your energy and design your days and weeks around what fuels you, not just what fills your calendar.
 For me, it’s been a quiet but hugely powerful reframe.
 I don’t chase time anymore.
 I follow the flow of energy.
 And that has made all the difference.

 I totally understand if you feel sceptical, just like I did when I first heard of these ideas.